Getting started

-Deepnote allows you to import both public and private repositories from GitHub, just as you would with your local computer.
+Deepnote allows you to import public and private repositories from GitHub, just as you would with your local computer.

-Keep in mind that when it comes to collaboration, Deepnote provides many native solutions.
+Remember that when it comes to collaboration, Deepnote provides many native solutions.
 For example, consider the following use cases for collaboration that don't require GitHub:

 - Sharing notebooks with access controls